For the most up to date guidance on Coronavirus visit www.nhsinform.scot

-If you are unwell you should seek advice from a GP and not delay in contacting the surgery.
 We are conducting a telephone appointment system at present.
 When you call one of our reception team will ask you what your symptoms are.
 This is under instruction of the GP's so they can prioritise calls so please answer any questions asked of you.
 You will be allocated a time slot to receive a callback from one of our GP's.
 It is important that you are available to take the call when the clinician calls you.
 We are experiencing a high number of missed calls.
 Please be aware that the GP will only try to call you twice and if the calls are missed you will be required to re-book your appointment.

 When our GP's call you, if they feel you need to be seen you will be invited to attend the surgery.
-We have taken all necessary steps to minimise the number of patients within the waiting room at any one time and patients are asked to wear a face covering (unless exempt) and observe social distancing.
+We have taken all necessary steps to minimise the number of patients within the waiting room at any one time.
+Patients are asked to wear a face covering (unless exempt) and observe social distancing.
 Where possible patients should attend alone and arrive on time for their appointment (not early) so that we can control numbers within the waiting room.
 Nobody with COVID symptoms is invited to attend the surgery.
 All clinicians are wearing PPE during consultations.

 There has been a sharp increase in demand for prescriptions which means that pharmacies are taking longer to process them.
 Please order your drugs at least 7 days in advance to ensure you get them in time.
 Further guidance on how you can support your local pharmacy can be found here.

 We will not process prescription requests for increased quantities of drugs or for inhalers if they are not normally issued to you in order to prevent a shortage on vital medications.